CamHD-Analysis/CamHD-Analysis.github.io/_posts/2017-01-24-current-status.md

             code: |
               go test ./...

 Which is pretty straightforward.
-It specifies that the tests should run in the Docker image [`golang`](https://hub.docker.com/_/golang/) (the official Go Docker image).
+It specifies that the tests should run in the Docker image [`golang`](https://hub.docker.com/_/golang/) (I can use the official Go Docker image because `go-lazyfs` doesn't require FFMpeg).
 It specifies a single "pipeline" called "build" which contains four steps, first a canned Go setup routine (provided by wercker), then the standard go sequence of get-build-test.

-Interestingly, wercker automatically checks out and works in a copy of the current repository (the one begin tested), so `go get` fetches all of the dependencies for the original repo.
-The `go build` and `go test` commands then build and test the current repository.
+wercker automatically checks out and works in a copy of the current repository (the one begin tested), so the `go` commands don't need to specify which project to get-build-test, it assumes the current one (`go-lazyfs` in this case).

 ## Building Docker images in Wercker

 This leads to an interesting inside-out arrangement.
 Wercker works inside a Docker image.
-It would be most efficient to just use Wercker to set up the image as desired, then "can it" and publish it ... but Wercker doesn't provide native access to Docker (you're inside Docker).
+It would be most efficient to just use Wercker to set up the image as desired, then "can it" and publish it ... but since the testing is actually occuring _within_ a Docker image, you can't reach "outside" of the Docker image (this would seriouly break the Docker security model).

 To get around this, wercker provides a number of custom "steps" for pushing the current image to Docker Hub, Google, etc.   It's a bit hackish, but works.
 The one strangeness is that the construction of Docker images is now defined by the `wercker.yml,` _not_ in a Dockerfile.